This post was written by a guest author.

 The home and namesake of the HBO TV series, Deadwood should top the list of anyone’s things to do in South Dakota.
 Add a stay in a log cabin rental near Deadwood itself, and this very quickly becomes one of the best places to visit in fall.
 Nestled away in the stunning Black Hills National Forest, you can also look forward to visiting spots such as Spearfish where you’ll find a deep, narrow canyon with waterfalls and a fast-flowing creek.
 Surrounded by woodland, it’s the perfect chance to see some of the country’s most stunning fall foliage in all of its glory.

 A cozy log cabin stay is just what the doctor called for in South Dakota.

-Of course, being that you’re in Sonoma County, it would be a shame to miss the area’s best wineries, and you can also drive to many of the Bay Area’s natural highlights, including Point Reyes National Seashore.
-Or consider yourself "outdoorsy" by grabbing a glass of wine, cracking open a book, and reading while sitting in an actual treetop—the choice is yours.
+Of course, being that you’re in Sonoma County, it would be a shame to miss the area’s best wineries, one of the best things to do in Sonoma County.
+You can also drive to many of the Bay Area’s natural highlights, including Point Reyes National Seashore.
+Or consider yourself “outdoorsy” by grabbing a glass of wine, cracking open a book, and reading while sitting in an actual treetop—the choice is yours.

 This waterfront rental is the perfect Upstate New York destination from which to enjoy the fall foliage.

 Author Bio: Kacey is a lifestyle blogger for The Drifter Collective, an eclectic lifestyle blog that expresses various forms of style through the influence of culture and the world around us.
 Kacey graduated with a degree in Communications while working for a lifestyle magazine.
 She has been able to fully embrace herself with the knowledge of nature, the power of exploring other locations and cultures, all while portraying her love for the world around her through her visually pleasing, culturally embracing, and inspiring posts.